The half-moon shape at the base of your fingernail is known as a lunula. Lunulae cover the bottom of your nail, just above your cuticle.

 Researchers don’t know what causes the lunula to take up a significant portion of the nail.

-Some reports suggest that lunulae may signal issues with the cardiovascular system, heartbeat disruption, and low blood pressure.
+Some suggest that lunulae may signal issues with the cardiovascular system, heartbeat disruption, and low blood pressure.

 Unscientific theories claim that large lunulae may be common in athletes and people who engage in lots of physical activity.
 This may be due to the bodily stress associated with high-impact activities, but there is currently no research to back up these claims.